John-Qu/John-Qu.github.io/_posts/2017-10-24-Notes-of-THE-NATURAL-NUMBERS.md

 > $$
 >  1 + 2 = 2 + 1
 > $$
 >  is only a particular instance of the general law that the sum of two integers is the same regardless of the order in which they are considered.
-Hence, when we wish to express the fact that a certain relation between integers is valid irrespective of the values of the particular integers involved, we shall denote integers symbolically by letters a, b, c, • .
+Hence, when we wish to express the fact that a certain relation between integers is valid irrespective of the values of the particular integers involved, we shall **denote** integers symbolically by letters a, b, c, • .

+### irrespective

+adjective

+each member has one vote, irrespective of the number of shares held:

+ regardless of, without regard to/for, notwithstanding, whatever, no matter what, without consideration of.

+### denote

+verb

+1 the headdresses denoted warriors:

+designate, indicate, be a mark of, signify, signal, symbolize, represent, mean; typify, characterize, distinguish, mark, identify.

+2 his manner denoted an inner strength:

+suggest, point to, smack of, indicate, show, reveal, intimate, imply, convey, betray, bespeak, spell.

+CHOOSE THE RIGHT WORD connote, denote

+Denote refers to the literal, primary meaning of something; connote refers to other characteristics suggested or implied by that thing.
+Thus, one might say that the word 'mother' denotes ‘a woman who is a parent’ but connotes qualities such as 'protection' and 'affection.'
+Connotate is a needless variant of connote that, if anything, only adds to the confusion, and therefore should be avoided.

 ### How to describe the five fundamental law of arithmetic?